Adaptive Finite Element Approximations for Kohn-Sham Models

-\item Mark all the elements in $\mathcal{M}_k$. \end{enumerate} A weaker strategy, which will be addressed as ``Maximum Strategy", only requires that the set of marked elements $\mathcal{M}_k$ contains at least one element of $\mathcal{T}_k$ holding the largest value estimator \cite{garau-morin11,garau-morin-zuppa09}.
+\item Mark all the elements in $\mathcal{M}_k$. \end{enumerate} A weaker strategy, which is called ``Maximum Strategy", only requires that the set of marked elements $\mathcal{M}_k$ contains at least one element of $\mathcal{T}_k$ holding the largest value estimator \cite{garau-morin11,garau-morin-zuppa09}.
 Namely, there exists at least one element $\tau^{\max}_k\in \mathcal{M}_k$ such that

 It is easy to check that the most commonly used marking strategies, e.g., D\"{o}rfler's strategy and Equidistribution strategy, fulfill this condition.

 {\bf Refine.} Given the partition $\mathcal{T}_k$ and the set of marked elements $\mathcal{M}_k$, ``Refine'' produces a new partition $\mathcal{T}_{k+1}$ by refining all elements in $\mathcal{M}_k$ at least one time.
 We restrict ourself to a shape-regular bisection for the refinement.
 Define